HasanJaved-Developer/CentralizedObservability/README.md

 - ✅ **Serilog** for structured logging
 - 🟣 **Jaeger (via OpenTelemetry)** for distributed tracing
 - 🧩 **Docker Compose stack** for local observability setup
-- 🚀 **GitHub Actions CI/CD** for multi-arch image builds and releases
+- 🚀 **GitHub Actions CI/CD** for image builds and pushes whenever a version tag (e.g., v1.2.3) is pushed to the master branch.
 - 📊 **Codecov** integration for coverage insights

 ---